BobRay/RefreshCache/readme.md

 **Author:** Bob Ray [Bob's Guides](http://bobsguides.com)

+Documentation is available at [Bob's Guides](http://bobsguides.com/refreshcache-tutorial.html)

-RefreshCache refreshes the cache by visiting all site pages that are published, undeleted, cacheable, and not hidden from menus.
+The RefreshCache snippet refreshes the cache by visiting all site pages that are published, undeleted, cacheable, and not hidden from menus.

 The point is for this program to spend time waiting for the pages so